zchking/docs/pages/katalon-studio/tutorials/create_first_api_test_katalon_studio.md

 **Name:**

 This is a free string to specify the name of created Web Service Request.
 There is no special naming rule in this field.
-As a good practice, it is highly suggested that the request’s name is readable and briefly describes the request’s purpose.
+As a good practice, it is highly suggested that the request's name is readable and briefly describes the request's purpose.

 **Request Type:**